airbus-seclab/android_emuroot/Howto.md

 shell         4348  4347    7320   3260 0            b143eac4 R ps

 ```
-Once, there is a process with the your given string, you can launch android_emuroot:
+Once, there is a process with the your given string, you can launch Android_Emuroot:

 ```
 python3 android_emuroot.py -t 180 -VVVVV -d emulator-5554 single --magic-name MAGICNAME